Latinx-Owned Skincare Brands to Support Now and Forever

 JLo Beauty

 For skin like a celebrity, why not buy skincare from a celebrity?
-With potent ingredients and a mantra that age is just a number, these skincare products are targeted toward all consumers looking for a glow.
+With powerhouse ingredients and the mantra that age is just a number, these skincare products are targeted toward any and all consumers looking for a little bit of glow.

 Dezi Skin

-Dezi Skin is all about inner and outer beauty; that’s why the brand’s skincare products are some of our faves.
+Dezi Skin is all about inner and outer beauty, which is why the brand’s skincare products are some of our faves.
+If you can’t resist a pun like us, you’ll adore the cute, cleverly-named products.
 From the Claro Que C Vitamin C Glow Serum to the Dew Me Over Mist with pure oxygen, this brand is one you’ll want to follow (and shop!)
 ASAP.

 Honey Baby Naturals